Imad Mughniyeh: Reactions

 Mughniyeh's body was taken to Beirut and buried in Rawdat al-Shahidain Cemetery.
 A funeral was organized by Hezbollah on 14 February.
 Senior Iranian officials attended the service; Ali Akbar Velayati representing the supreme leader, Ayatollah Ali Khamenei, and Foreign Minister Manuchehr Mottaki representing President Mahmoud Ahmadinejad.
 At the funeral, Hassan Nasrallah appeared via video link and in the eulogy delivered for his fallen comrade, declared: "You crossed the borders.
 Zionists, if you want an open war, let it be an open war anywhere."
 Lebanese senior cleric Mohammad Hussein Fadlallah said that "the resistance has lost one of its pillars."
 Iran condemned the killing as "yet another brazen example of organised state terrorism by the Zionist regime" (Israel).
 A symbolic tomb was erected for Mughniyeh in the Behesht-e-Zahra cemetery of Tehran.
 Later the Iranian government named a street in Tehran after Imad Mughniyeh as well.

+Israeli Prime Minister Ehud Olmert released a statement denying any Israeli involvement in the assassination.
+Danny Yatom, the former director of the Mossad, stated that he was not aware of who was responsible for the assassination of Imad Mughniyeh but regarded the operation as a significant achievement for the intelligence community.
+Yatom further noted that Mughniyeh was on par with Osama bin Laden, the leader of Al-Qaeda.
+Gideon Ezra, the Minister of Environment, Security Cabinet member, and former deputy head of the Shin Bet, voiced his approval of Mughniyeh's assassination.
+He referred to Mughniyeh as "the Lebanese Carlos," drawing a comparison to the Venezuelan terrorist imprisoned in France.